cesarhusrod/sarai_piezo_precip/README-English.md

 We would like to thank

-- AEMET (https://www.aemet.es/) for the precipitation data used in this notebook.
+- **AEMET** (https://www.aemet.es/) for the precipitation data used in this notebook.
-- MINECO (https://www.miteco.gob.es/) because of the piezometric information used in this work.
+- **General Directorate of Water** (https://www.miteco.gob.es/) because of the piezometric information used in this work.

 ![AEMET Logo](/sample_images/logo_aemet.jpg)